-This formula takes into account an infinite number of years, which in a real world situation is difficult to forecast, and one may use perpetuity as a dividend value after few years beyond which forecast is difficult.
-For shorter holding periods, one can use the multi-period to value the stock price as listed in the below example.
+This formula considers an infinite number of years, which is difficult to forecast in a real-world situation, and one may use perpetuity as a dividend value after a few years beyond which forecast is difficult.
+One can use the multi-period for shorter holding periods to value the stock price, as listed below.

 Let us look at an example where a particular investor with a 5-year horizon wants to calculate the fair value of the stock.
-Given the expected dividend stream for next 5 years and expected price after 5 years, one can arrive at the intrinsic value of the stock using an appropriate discount rate.
+Given the expected dividend stream for the next 5 years and the expected price after 5 years, one can arrive at the stock’s intrinsic value using an appropriate discount rate.
 The following information is available: